Natural Ways to Help Treat Bronchitis

 - Apply ginger cream or oil.

-- Take a foot bath with very warm water and a couple spoonfuls of sodium bicarbonate, for at least 20 to 30 minutes twice a day.
+- Take a foot bath with very warm water and a couple spoonfuls of baking soda, for at least 20 to 30 minutes twice a day.

 Images courtesy of Clínica ADAM, stefanvds and Intercontinental Hong Kong